YangXiaozhou/yangxiaozhou.github.io/_posts/2019-09-25-set-up-blog.md

 ---
 ```

-For **categories**, I created one page where posts of different categories are collected and is accessible through the sidebar link.
+For **categories**, I created one page where posts of different categories are collected and the page is accessible through the sidebar link.
 To do this, just create a `category.html` in the root folder:
 {% raw  %}
 ```html
 ---